Code-Institute-Submissions/DannyGilligan-battleship-rescue/README.md

 <tr>
 <td>
+<br>
 This solution solved the issue in the Code Institute python linter.
-<br>
+<br><br>
 </td>
 </tr>